An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: magphys : testing and calibration

 Next, we assess the $V$-band dust attenuation, $A_{V}$.
 The optical extinction returned from {\sc magphys} reflects the stellar luminosity-weighted average across the source.
 At $z\sim$\,2, the extinction is expected to correlate with the rest-frame optical colours.
-In Fig.~\ref{fig:obs_pred} we, therefore, plot the $V$-band extinction ($A_{V}$) as function of $(J-K)$ colour (which corresponds approximately to rest-frame $(U-R)$ colour and so is indicative of the optical SED slope).
-In Fig.~\ref{fig:obs_pred} we overlay a track representing the expected rest-frame $(U-R)$ colours (corresponding to observed $(J-K)$ at the median redshift of AS2UDS) based on the Calzetti reddening law \citep{2000calzetti}.
-This accurately reproduces the trend we see and suggests that our estimates of $A_V$ for the SMGs from {\sc magphys} are reliable.
-Reassuringly, the predicted $(J-K)$ colour for the majority of the 181 SMGs with no detection in either band has higher $A_V$ value, indicating that it is likely that their higher dust obscuration is responsible for their non-detection.
-This further confirms that the predicted $(J-K)$ colours correlate well with the predicted $A_{V}$.
+In Fig.~\ref{fig:obs_pred} e) we, therefore, plot the $A_{V}$ versus $(J-K)$ colour (which corresponds approximately to rest-frame $(U-R)$ colour at these redshifts and so is indicative of the optical SED slope).
+We also overlay in Fig.~\ref{fig:obs_pred} e) a track representing the expected rest-frame $(U-R)$ colours (corresponding to observed $(J-K)$ at the median redshift of AS2UDS) based on the Calzetti reddening law \citep{2000calzetti}.
+This reproduces the trend we see and suggests that our estimates of $A_V$ for the SMGs from {\sc magphys} are reliable.
+Reassuringly, the majority of the 181 SMGs with no detection in either $J$- or $K$-band have a higher $A_V$, indicating that it is likely that their higher dust obscuration is responsible for their non-detection.